| June

 leak till the last night I was there.
 In any case, it is fixed, and

+I was there less than two hours total.
 I am parked (I won’t say camped) next to a

 little city park in New Town.
 I plan to stay here unless someone